All About Sudden Cloudy vision or Blurry Vision in One Eye: Causes, Symptoms, and Treatment.

-The common refractive errors such as nearsightedness, farsightedness, and astigmatism prevent the eye from making a focused, sharp image in the retina and hence cause sudden blurry vision in one eye or most commonly in both eyes.
+Common refractive errors such as nearsightedness, farsightedness, and astigmatism prevent the eye from making a focused, sharp image in the retina and hence cause sudden cloudy vision in one eye or most commonly in both eyes.

 The cataract is an inevitable experience in everyone’s lives.
 The development of cataracts in both eyes may happen at a different time.
 So, there will be gradual or sudden blurry vision in one eye (the affected eye) earlier compared to the next eye.
 This cloudy vision in one eye or both eyes is the major cause of avoidable blindness in the world.

 Infection in any part of the eye causes sudden blurry vision in the affected eye.
 The infection of eyelids, conjunctiva, or cornea is characterized by discharge, watering, and redness.
 Similarly, contact lens-induced eye infections are growing day by day with the increased number of contact lens wearers.

 You should pay attention not to wear contact lenses while sleeping, swimming, and taking a bath.
 Contact lenses and contact lens cases should be properly cleaned to reduce the risk of eye infection and sudden blurred vision in one eye or both eyes.